 WELD-255: Gas Tungsten Arc Welding, Credits = 1 - 17

-Explores Gas Tungsten Arc Welding (GTAW) processes on ferrous and nonferrous materials.
+This course explores Gas Tungsten Arc Welding (GTAW) processes on ferrous and nonferrous materials.
 Topics include safe and proper GTAW equipment setup requirements, process variables, material requirements, and welding procedures.
+Prerequisite: Instructor permission.

 WELD-256: Gas Metal Arc Welding, Credits = 1 - 17

-Provides Gas Metal Arc Welding (GMAW) and Flux Cored Arc Welding (FCAW) experience on ferrous and nonferrous alloys.
+This course provides Gas Metal Arc Welding (GMAW) and Flux Cored Arc Welding (FCAW) experience on ferrous and nonferrous alloys.
 Topics include welding equipment setup and safety procedures, welding practices and procedures for various applications, and equipment maintenance procedures.
+Prerequisite: Instructor permission.